-Did our last post get too pensive for your liking?
+Did the thought provoking sunset in Egypt get too pensive for your liking?
 Well then, you have come to the right place.

 Welcome to the souks of Marrakech.
 Here the air is rife with cries of gypsies, snake-charmers, wandering minstrels, magicians, and folk-singers.
 There are tanneries on pavements, street artists in every corner, and vegetable vendors popping out of alleys.
 If you’re not paying attention, you could end up with a monkey on your shoulder or snake wrapped around your arm.

 Oh, what do we tell you about Marrakech’s souks Overwhelming?
 Yes!
 But they are the perfect amalgam of colour, energy, and vibrance.
 There is nothing that isn’t sold here- perfumes, spices, bags, clothes, baskets, shawls, carpets, shoes, even safety pins.

 However if the thought of plunging headlong into this world of colour and chaos intimidates you, fear not.
 Bruised Passports’ genies are at hand 🙂 Our ultimate guide to Moroccan souks is here to ensure you have fun exploring the labyrinthine souks of Marrakech.
 It takes just 5 easy steps:

 #1 Absorb the chaos

 You know that old English dictum ‘Keep Calm and Carry On’?
 We’re pretty sure someone must’ve conjured it within the confines of a Moroccan souk, because it sure is a challenge to ‘Keep Calm’ here.